dmtschulz/nlp-eng-ger-translation/README.md

 - Models / Neural Network Architecture: RNN based sequence to sequence models (encoder-decoder), Attention Mechanism, GloVe, Word2Vec
 - Tools: PyTorch, Pandas, Scikit-learn, Jupyter Notebook

+Note: No performance scores are provided as the objective was to construct the models.
+Achieving higher accuracy would require additional computational resources.